 Any post phase exception in results in BarrierPostPhaseException.

-In this section we discussed about a sginaling contruct known as Barrier and scenarios where it is usefule.
-Here we have seen how Barrier can be used in a situation where we have large processiong system and multiple phases and how parallel threads can be used and synchronized.
-In next section we will see any other synchronization context that are avaialble in .Net.
+In this section we discussed about a signaling construct known as Barrier and scenarios where it is useful.
+Here we have seen how Barrier can be used in a situation where we have large processing system and multiple phases and how parallel threads can be used and synchronized.
+In next section we will see any other synchronization context that are available in .Net.

 Wait and Pulse

-Wait and Pulse are methods avaialbe in Monitor class that can be used to build a custom signaling construct i.e. If we do not want to use any of the avaialble constructs and build our own class that can be used for in thread signaling then Wait and Pulse methods are way to go.
+Wait and Pulse are methods available in Monitor class that can be used to build a custom signaling construct i.e. If we do not want to use any of the available constructs and build our own class that can be used for in thread signaling then Wait and Pulse methods are way to go.

 Wait method blocks the thread